 The role of a Home School Link Worker (HSLW) includes:

-· Improving attendance and punctuality,
+· Improving attendance and punctuality

 · Signposting to other agencies - i.e. Information of local services and community activities,

-· Support groups for parents/carers,
+· Support groups and courses for parents/carers,

 · Support in accessing Early Help Intervention.